-Yesterday was la Fête des Mères (Mother’s Day) in France.
+Yesterday, 7th June, was la Fête des Mères (Mother’s Day) in France, i.e. a different date from the UK equivalent, which is held in March.
 The French are very family minded.
 In restaurants, you often see whole families from babies to grandparents sitting down to Sunday lunch.
 The children are usually well behaved since they are used to doing this.
 And, in our experience, French people tend to socialise en famille, like the Spanish and the Italians.
 Since 1920, French women have been awarded medals for raising a lot of children, although the rules have changed over time.

 Effects of World War I and Spanish Flu